 In order to create an interesting podcast, brands and marketers should use their own networks to find topics and interviews.

 “The bigger the names, the more likely they are to generate interest and a following and provide further leverage to secure future high profile guest,” said Kent Lewis, president of search marketing agency Anvil Media.
 “Industry influencers are also likely to have their own following and market the podcasts to their networks for added reach.”

 Marketers should also consider appearing on existing podcasts in their industries.

 According to Lewis, Anvil recently helped build a content and marketing strategy for the Craving the Future podcast, which netted a global hotel client with a few months.

 The rise of platforms like Twitch, Tik Tok, and Linkedin Live demonstrate livestreaming isn’t going away anytime soon—and the channel now has potential for B2C and B2B brands alike.
 That’s according to Kristen McCabe, senior community marketing specialist at software review platform G2.com.

 And there you have it: 10 expert-approved marketing channels to try out for yourself.
-Remember, set your goals for each platform, start testing slowly to figure out which works for you, and then keep testing often!
+Remember: cross-channel is the way to go, set your goals for each platform, start testing slowly to figure out which works for you, and then keep testing!